mz0121coder/100-days-of-code/README.md

 Link to work: [TypeScript with React](https://github.com/mz0121coder/typescript-with-react)

-### Day 77: May 26th, 2023.
+### Day 77-80: May 26-29th, 2023.

 **Today's Progress:** - Used typescript with react in the friday hackathon.
 Completed the MVP and had time for styling.
 Worked well as a group and learned important typescript features and assertions.

-**Thoughts:** - Enjoyed the hackathon & will be using the weekend to relax and also review the following:
+**Thoughts:** - Enjoyed the hackathon & will be using the extended weekend to relax and also review the following:
 - React
 - CSS
 - Codewars / Algo expert